Fujitsu ScanSnap iX1500

 I put the Receipt Feeder back on to scan a small pile of thermal paper receipts and business cards.
 Within seconds I had a few new scans under Business cards and a few under a new Receipts section.
 Everything is clear and readable.

-The scanner seems to handle small pieces of paper quite well without installing the Receipt Guide, so I think in future I’ll only use it when scanning a large number of receipts.
+The scanner seems to handle small pieces of paper quite well without installing the Receipt Guide, so I think in the future I’ll only use it when scanning a large number of receipts.

 My personal take: The iX1500 handles small pieces of paper quite well, including business cards and receipts.
 The scanned documents are automatically cropped to the right size, stored in the correct section of the app, and named appropriately.
 Relevant metadata is pulled from the cards and receipts and stored in the app.

-5. Make Your Documents Searchable with Optical Character Recognition
+5. Make Your Documents Searchable with OCR

 So far the PDFs I’ve created don’t contain optical character recognition.
 When I try to search for text in the document, nothing is found.